GeoSensorWebLab/cdb-to-wcs/README.markdown

 Reads a CDB for coverages, mosaics them into temporary files, imports them into GeoServer, and sets up a WCS.

+I recommend using [QGIS](http://qgis.org/en/site/) as a testing client to preview rasters generated with `cdb-mosaic`, and to preview rasters from the GeoServer WCS.

 ## Usage

 ### cdb-addo